Is this program right for you?

 The majority of the courses, including lectures and readings are conducted in English; however students with the requisite language ability may choose to write their exams and papers in German.
 There are also two content courses taught in German that are available to students with the requisite language ability.
 Language courses are taught in German.

-A preliminary schedule of the Fall 2016 semester can be found here.
+A preliminary schedule of the Spring 2018 semester can be found here.

-Weekly schedules for the current semester can be found here.
+Weekly schedules for the Fall 2017 semester can be found here.